Jure uxoris

 Jure uxoris (a Latin phrase meaning "by right of (his) wife") describes a title of nobility used by a man because his wife holds the office or title suo jure ("in her own right").
 Similarly, the husband of an heiress could become the legal possessor of her lands.
-For example, married women in England and Wales were legally incapable of owning real estate until the Married Women's Property Act 1882.
+For example, married women in England and Wales were legally prohibited from owning real estate until the Married Women's Property Act 1882.

-Kings who ruled jure uxoris were regarded as co-rulers with their wives and are not to be confused with king consort, who were merely consorts of their wives.

 Middle Ages

 During the feudal era, the husband's control over his wife's real property, including titles, was substantial.
 On marriage, the husband gained the right to possess his wife's land during the marriage, including any acquired after the marriage.
 Whilst he did not gain the formal legal title to the lands, he was able to spend the rents and profits of the land and sell his right, even if the wife protested.

 The concept of jure uxoris was standard in the Middle Ages even for queens regnant.
-In the Kingdom of Jerusalem, Fulk, King of Jerusalem; Guy of Lusignan; Conrad of Montferrat; Henry II, Count of Champagne; and Amalric II of Jerusalem all received their titles as a result of marriage.
-Another famous instance of jure uxoris occurring was in the case of Richard Neville, 16th Earl of Warwick, who gained said title via his marriage to Anne Beauchamp, 16th Countess of Warwick, herself a daughter of Richard Beauchamp, 13th Earl of Warwick.
+In the Kingdom of Jerusalem, Fulk V of Anjou, Guy of Lusignan, Conrad of Montferrat, Henry II of Champagne, and Aimery of Lusignan all became kings as a result of marriage.
+Another famous instance of jure uxoris occurring was the case of Richard Neville, 16th Earl of Warwick, who gained that title via his marriage to Anne Beauchamp, 16th Countess of Warwick, herself a daughter of Richard Beauchamp, 13th Earl of Warwick.

 Sigismund of Luxembourg married Queen Mary of Hungary and obtained the crown through her, retaining it after her death in 1395.
-After the death of Sigismund, Albert II of Austria inherited the throne of Hungary by marrying the king's daughter Elizabeth of Luxembourg.

-A man who held a title jure uxoris could retain it even after the death or divorce of his wife.
+A man who held the title jure uxoris could retain it even after the death or divorce of his wife.
 When the marriage of Marie I of Boulogne and Matthew of Boulogne was annulled in 1170, Marie ceased to be countess, while Matthew I continued to reign until 1173.
-In some cases, the kingdom could pass to the husband's heirs, even when they were not issue of the wife in question (e.g. Jogaila, who became king by marrying Jadwiga and passed on the kingdom to his children with Sophia of Halshany).
+Likewise, upon the death of Maria, Queen of Sicily in 1401, her widower Martin I of Sicily continued to reign as King until his death in 1409.
+In some cases, the kingdom could pass to the husband's heirs, even when they were not an issue of the wife in question (e.g. Jogaila, who became king by marrying Jadwiga and passed on the kingdom to his children with Sophia of Halshany).

 Kings jure uxoris in the medieval era include: